Safeguarding and Causes for Concern

 The University context

 Each year, the university admits students who are under the age of 18 at entry and engages with up to 20,000 children in its outreach programmes.
 Staff and students over the age of 18 may be vulnerable because of mental ill-health concerns, disability, a medical condition or illness.
-Many of our students are volunteering to work with children or vulnerable adults as part of their career development goals.
+Many of our students are working with children or vulnerable adults as part of their studies or career development goals.
 Research is taking place which may involve vulnerable groups.
 Clearly, the University and its community must take safeguarding seriously.

 Who is responsible for Safeguarding?